chenxingqiang/llm-course-chen/notebooks/md/lesson_05_Introduction_and_Setup_of_the_Experimental_Environment.md

-# Course Title: Comprehensive Setup of the LLM Experimental Environment
+# Lesson 05 Comprehensive Setup of the LLM Experimental Environment

 ```mermaid
 gantt